Sexual Disorders

 Life demands

-While physiological changes take their course, women also mature through the human life span needing to attend to obtaining an education, getting a job, connecting and committing to a mate, having children, parenting, adjusting to an empty nest, accepting the loss of their parents and loved ones, and face their own mortality.
-For many unexpected life challenges can arise, such as financial insecurity, infertility, illness, job loss, elder care, children with school or social issues, or divorce of their marriage.
+While physiological changes take their course, women also mature through the human life span, needing to attend to obtaining an education, getting a job, connecting and committing to a mate, having children, parenting, adjusting to an empty nest, accepting the loss of their parents and loved ones, and facing their own mortality.
+Many unexpected life challenges can arise, such as financial insecurity, infertility, illness, job loss, elder care, children with school or social issues, or divorce of their marriage.

 In summary: As we know, there are endless combinations of physical and life challenges and changes.
 Women often need to accomplish previously mastered developmental milestones by going back to an educational setting or meeting a new significant other.
 We have to take a holistic view of what is going on in a woman’s life to safeguard good health and psychological wellbeing.
 At this place, I would like to clearly note that woman can and do make life choices that do not follow traditional norms.
 Research clearly shows that these women report satisfaction with life.